 9 November 2009

-This Bill would set up a new Commission to regularly audit the costs and benefits of the United Kingdom’s membership of the European Union.
-It would be created within six months of the Bill becoming law and would report every five years on the economy (including EU budget contributions), national security and defence, and constitutional arrangements, with the Chancellor presenting the findings to Parliament and including the National Audit Office’s views.
+This bill would set up a new Commission to regularly audit the costs and benefits of the UK staying in the European Union.
+Audits would take place within six months of the bill becoming law and then every five years, covering the economy, EU budget contributions, national security and defence, and constitutional arrangements.
+The Commission would report its findings to the Chancellor, who would present them to Parliament with the National Audit Office’s views.

-The Bill is at the 2nd reading in the House of Commons, so it is in the early stages of debate and has not yet completed passage.
+The bill is currently at the 2nd reading in the House of Commons.
+It originated in the Commons and has not shown further stages in the provided information.

 Generated 21 February 2026